 Each Mentor product undergoes a stringent inspection and rigorous testing to ensure quality and performance.
 Our process is robust for every product we make – and the process never stops.
 We closely monitor the clinical performance of MENTOR® Breast Implants through clinical studies, registries and post-market surveillance activities.
 And we’re constantly evaluating materials and implementing manufacturing innovation based on the latest research and feedback.

 The U.S. Food and Drug Administration (FDA) has reviewed the materials used in the manufacture of MENTOR® Breast Implants and determined that the implants are safe and effective.
-The list of materials used to make our breast implants can be found in Section V, Table 2, of the FDA’s Summary of Safety and Effectiveness Documents (SSED) on the FDA’s website here and here, and in Section X here.
+Detailed information about the materials found in breast implants is provided in the MemoryGel, MemoryShape and Saline patient educational brochures that are provided in the Patient Educational Brochure section below.
+This information can also be found in Section V, Table 2, of the FDA’s Summary of Safety and Effectiveness Documents (SSED) on the FDA’s website here and here, and in Section X here.

 The shells of all MENTOR® Breast Implants and Tissue Expanders are constructed from medical-grade silicone elastomer.
 The shells are then filled with either our medical-grade, cohesive silicone gel during the manufacturing process or saline at the time of surgery by the surgeon.
 Toxicology testing has confirmed the safety of these silicone materials for use in MENTOR® Breast Implants.